porsche-design-system/porsche-design-system/packages/components/src/components/tabs-bar/tabs-bar.examples.md

 change e.g. the state on tab-click or `<a>` tags, if you also have to manipulate the window location, inside the `<p-tabs-bar>` component and it will handle all styling behaviors.

-In order to get notified when the active tabs change, you need to register an event listener for the `change` event which is emitted by `p-tabs-bar`.
+In order to get notified when the active tabs change, you need to register an event listener for the `update` event which is emitted by `p-tabs-bar`.

 <p-inline-notification heading="Deprecation hint" state="warning" dismiss-button="false">